TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`vendor/`
 ---------------

-Composer-based installations only.
 In this directory, which lies outside of the webroot, all extensions (system, third-party and custom) are installed as Composer packages.